Examples of compact Einstein four-manifolds with negative curvature: The inverse function theorem

 where $w$ is the weight function of Lemma~\ref{weight-function} and the norm is taken for $g_k$. \end{definition}

-We have been careful in our choice of weight function to ensure that we have the following local control between weighted and unweighted norms.
-This sort of argument is typical in the use of weight functions and we refer for instance to \cite{biquard}, \S 3.8.
+{The following result} is typical in the use of weight functions and we refer for instance to \cite{biquard}, \S 3.8.
 Recall that the uniform control on sectional curvatures of $g_k$ gives a uniform lower bound on the conjugacy radius $\rho(g_k) \geq \rho_0$ of the manifolds $(X_k,g_k)$.

 \begin{lemma} Let $m \in \N$, $0\leq \eta <1$ and $0<\rho \leq \rho_0$.
-Then there exists a constant $C= C(m,\eta,\rho)>0$ such that for any $x \in X_k$ and any symmetric bilinear form $s$ of regularity $C^{m,\eta}$, we have
+Then there exists a constant $C= C(m,\eta,\rho)>0$ such that for any $x \in X_k$ and any {symmetric bilinear form} $s$ of regularity $C^{m,\eta}$, we have